 Through the trust the State provides health, dental, vision, and life insurance benefits for retirees and their dependents.
 Substantially all State employees become eligible for post-employment benefits if they eventually become annuitants of one of the State sponsored pension plans.
 Health, dental and vision benefits include basic benefits for annuitants and their dependents under the State's self-insurance plan and insurance contracts currently in force.
-Annuitants may be required to contribute towards health, dental, and vision benefits with the amount based on factors such as date of retirement, years of credited service with the State plan.
+Annuitants may be required to contribute towards health, dental, and vision benefits with the amount based on factors such as date of retirement, years of credited service with the State, whether the annuitant is covered by Medicare, and whether the annuitant has chosen a managed health care plan.
 Annuitants who retired prior to January 1, 1998, and who are vested in the State Employees' Retirement System do not contribute towards health, dental, and vision benefits.
 For annuitants who retire on or after January 1, 1998, the annuitant's contribution amount is reduced five percent for each year of credited service with the State allowing those annuitants with twenty or more years of credited service to not have to contribute towards health, dental, and vision benefits.
 Annuitants also receive life insurance coverage equal to the annual salary of the last day of employment until age 60, at which time the benefit becomes \$5,000.